samvera/iiif_manifest/README.md

 Additionally it ***should*** implement `#manifest_metadata` to provide an array containing hashes of metadata Label/Value pairs.

-Additionally it ***may*** implement `#search_service` to contain the url for an IIIF search api compliant search endpoint and `#autocomplete_service` to contain the url for an IIIF search api compliant autocomplete endpoint.
+Additionally it ***may*** implement `#search_service` to contain the url for a IIIF search api compliant search endpoint and `#autocomplete_service` to contain the url for a IIIF search api compliant autocomplete endpoint.
 Please note, the autocomplete service is embedded within the search service description so if an autocomplete_service is supplied without a search_service it will be ignored.
 The IIIF `profile` added to the service descriptions is version 0 as this is the version supported by the current version of Universal Viewer.
-Only include a search_service within the manifest if your application has impelmented an IIIF search service at the endpoint specified in the manifest.
+Only include a search_service within the manifest if your application has implemented a IIIF search service at the endpoint specified in the manifest.

 Additionally it ***may*** implement `#sequence_rendering` to contain an array of hashes for file downloads to be offered at sequences level.
 Each hash must contain "@id", "format" (mime type) and "label" (eg. `{ "@id" => "download url", "format" => "application/pdf", "label" => "user friendly label" }`).